Partners

 • Either a relocation fee OR housing/living allowance is authorized as a direct cost, not both.

-• The total direct costs may not include costs for the purchase of vehicles, or other items, which are used primarily for personal use.
+• The total direct costs may not include costs for the purchase of vehicles or other items which are for personal use.

 • The total direct costs may not include costs for any materials, goods or services that have been recouped by any insurance policies.